holoviz/panel/doc/tutorials/beginner/build_report.md

 report.servable()
 ```

-If you run this in a notebook or Python file your report will be saved to the file `report.html`.
+If you ran this in a notebook or Python file your report will be saved to the file `report.html`.

-Try attaching the `report.html` file to an email and send it to your self.
+Attach the `report.html` file to an email and send it to your self.
 When you receive the email, then open the `report.html` attachment.

 Congrats.
 You are now able to create and distribute interactive reports based on DataFrames and any of your favorite plotting libraries.
-I think you should start to feel like a *Hero*.
+That is an amazing achievement.

 ## Break it down